Azure/azure-devtestlab/README.md

 This is a public, community-contributed repository that contains:
 - **Artifacts for Azure DevTest Labs:** These artifacts can be deployed onto VMs in Azure DevTest Labs in the new Azure portal.

-- **Azure RM templates for Azure DevTest Labs:** These templates help with creation and deployment of resources related to Azure DevTest Labs (e.g. Labs, VMs and VM templates etc).
+- **Azure Resource Manager Quickstart Templates for Azure DevTest Labs:** These templates help with creation and deployment of resources related to Azure DevTest Labs (e.g. Labs, VMs and VM templates etc).

 ---
 ### Artifacts Authoring: